 To achieve high availability networking for any VMs, you must first configure a network bond on the host system.
-For details on how to set up network bonding, see Working With Network Bonding in one of the following guides:
+For details on how to set up network bonding, see Network Bonding in Oracle Linux 10: Setting Up Networking With NetworkManager.